jacksalillas/project-roberto/README.md

 *   **Python 3:** Roberto is written in Python, so you'll need to have it installed.
 *   **Homebrew:** This is a package manager for macOS that makes it easy to install software.
 *   **Git:** This is a version control system that you'll use to download the project.
+*   **Obsidian or Heynote (Optional):** If you want to use Roberto to manage your notes, you'll need to have a note-taking app like Obsidian or Heynote installed.
+These apps store your notes as plain text files in a folder on your computer, which makes it easy for Roberto to read them.

 ### Requirements